There is synthetic in my jacket, is it serious? – Readers’ letters #30

 For a mid-season jacket:

-• If you are not interested in technical properties, choose clothing made from 100% natural materials, which is more interesting in every way.
+• If you are not interested in technical properties, choose a garment made from 100% natural materials, which is more interesting in every way.

-• If you want clothing to brave bad weather, choose clothing that includes synthetics, making sure beforehand that it has the properties that interest you.
-If you want more breathability, choose natural/synthetic fiber blends or a material like Ventile, water-repellent and 100% cotton.
+• If you want a garment to brave the elements, choose a garment containing synthetics, making sure beforehand that it has the properties that interest you.
+If you want more breathability, choose natural/synthetic fiber blends. or a material like Ventile, water-repellent and 100% cotton.

 David Hao, maximum soft tailoring